OpenAddressesUK/theodolite/app/views/static/developers/apis-and-data.md

 Sorting Office takes a free-format text string and returns the address decomposed into building blocks (street name, locality, town, postcode...), along with any other information that we already hold about the address.

+Sorting Office can simultaneously submit addresses to the platform by setting the 'Contribute' argument described in the documentation: [https://github.com/OpenAddressesUK/sorting_office#how-to-use](https://github.com/OpenAddressesUK/sorting_office#how-to-use).

+By submitting addresses you, or your organisation become part of our collaborative model from which every user benefts.

+If you do choose to submit addresses in this way then please read and adhere to the [Submission Guidelines](https://github.com/OpenAddressesUK/sorting_office#subguidelines) and ensure that your site's terms and conditions provide appropriate information to your users.

-Detailed documentation for this API can be found at [https://github.com/OpenAddressesUK/sorting_office](https://github.com/OpenAddressesUK/sorting_office) whilst the API itself can be found at [https://sorting-office.openaddressesuk.org/](https://sorting-office.openaddressesuk.org/).
+Detailed documentation for this API can be found at [https://github.com/OpenAddressesUK/sorting_office](https://github.com/OpenAddressesUK/sorting_office) whilst the API itself can be tested at [https://sorting-office.openaddressesuk.org/](https://sorting-office.openaddressesuk.org/).

 <h2 id='search'>Search for address(es)</h2>